Thoughts on AI Scribes for Clinical documentation in NZ

 DAX Copilot will be coming to APAC & NZ sometime in the future, and we will let customers know as soon as dates are confirmed.
 Microsoft have already opened their first hyperscale data centre in New Zealand, ensuring sensitive data is kept on our shores.
 The extra time for DAX to deploy here helps ensure data sovereignty and the statistical data used to train models match our regional and specific kiwi needs.

-In the meantime, we encourage clinicians to try available AI scribes with care; But remember, it’s your voice, your words that patients and downstream healthcare professionals need to hear.
+In the meantime, we encourage clinicians to try available AI scribes with care; but always remember, it’s your voice, your words that patients and downstream healthcare professionals need to hear.

 David Shepherd